-Asked the odds of signing Manziel, Byrnes, a big football fan, just smiled.
+Asked the odds of actually signing Manziel, Byrnes, a big football fan, just smiled.

 Manziel played baseball and football at Tivy High School in Kerrville, Texas, and asked Texas A&M coaches about being part of the baseball team before winning the Aggies’ starting quarterback job as a redshirt freshman.

 Earlier this week, Manziel – decked out in an Indians jersey – was set to throw out the first pitch in Cleveland before the Indians played Boston.
-His toss was washed out by rain that delayed the start.
+He warmed up earlier with Indians pitcher Josh Tomlin, but his toss was washed out by rain that delayed the start.

 But, in May 2013, Manziel took batting practice with the Padres at Petco Park and tossed out a football-style first pitch as he dropped back, scrambled to the side of the mound and floated a bootleg “pass” to San Diego outfielder Mark Kotsay, who caught it behind his back with his glove.

 On Manziel’s first swing in batting practice, the bat flew out of his hands, but he settled down and later drove a pitch off the right-field wall.